 This is not as convenient as it could be (the BER encoder could consume the whole 100 bytes and keep these 5 bytes in some temporary storage), but in case of existing stream based processing it might actually fit well into existing algorithm.
 Suggestions are welcome.

-Here is the simplest example of BER decoding:
+Here is the example of BER decoding of a simple structure: